jcovington16/Exercism-Solutions/README.md

 - You have the ability to have your code looked at and critiqued by real developers with real world experience.

-# This repo will contain all of the solutions I completed in the languages I
-# that I am passionate about.
+# This repo will contain all of the solutions I completed in the languages that I am passionate about.